Historical electricity rates

 Tiered rates

-The following table and chart tracks tiered electricity rates.
-Time-of-Use rates started to replace Tiered rates for households and small businesses in 2005.
+The following table and chart track Tiered electricity rates since 2004.
 Under Tiered rates, customers are charged two rates for electricity: a lower rate for the electricity used up to a certain limit, and a second, higher rate for all additional use.

 January 18, 2022 - Fixed Electricity Price